Having children and raising a family can be expensive. There are a number of schemes to support families.

 There are schemes out there to help you with the costs of accessing childcare.
 As long as the childcare is Ofsted-registered, you may want to consider the following:

 Free childcare for 2year old's – Up to 15 hours of free childcare a week if you meet the qualifying criteria

 Free childcare for 3 and 4 year old's – All 3 & 4 year olds are entitled to up to 15 hours of free early education a week from the term after their third birthday.

-Additional 15 hours’ free childcare for 3 & 4 year olds – Effective from September 2017 for working parents.
-More details and further guidance to follow soon from Central Government.
+Additional 15 hours’ free childcare for 3 & 4 year olds – For working parents.

-Tax Free Childcare – Due to be introduced in early 2017, you’ll get 20% of your yearly childcare bill paid for by government.
+Tax Free Childcare – Find out if you are eligible for part of your yearly childcare bill paid for by government.

 Childcare Vouchers – An employee benefit offered either on top of your ordinary pay or through a ‘salary sacrifice’ scheme where you permanently give up some of your pay in return for childcare vouchers.

-Childcare Choices -Brings together all the government childcare offers in one place.
-The new Childcare Choices website makes it easy to find out what's on offer for families.
+Childcare Choices - Brings together all the government childcare offers in one place.
+The Childcare Choices website makes it easy to find out what's on offer for families.